learnbydoingwithsteventest/chat_bot/README.md

 ## 📝 License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### What does this mean?

+- ✅ Commercial use
+- ✅ Modification
+- ✅ Distribution
+- ✅ Private use
+- ⚠️ No Liability
+- ⚠️ No Warranty

+For more information about the MIT License, visit [Choose a License](https://choosealicense.com/licenses/mit/).

 ---